 Michael Mason, Educator

 Mike is married to Rabbi Erin Mason, who is the Associate Director of Camp Newman, our regional URJ camp.
-Mike and Erin have two children, Zachary and Eliza.
-Mike loves the Buffalo Bills, discovering new music, and hanging out with his family.
+Mike and Erin have three children, Zachary, Eliza and Aviva.
+Mike loves the Buffalo Bills, discovering new music and hanging out with his family.

 Rabbi Jonathan Prosnit, Assistant Rabbi

 Rabbi Jonathan Prosnit was born on Manhattan's Upper West Side.
 He earned his bachelor's degree from Trinity College in Hartford, CT and was ordained by the Hebrew Union College in New York City.
 As a Rabbinical student, he has worked in East Liverpool, Ohio; Melbourne Australia; and at Temple Micah in Washington, D.C.
 Rabbi Jonathan has also interned at Westchester Reform Temple where he worked on their Next Dor project, creating dynamic programs geared toward New York's unaffiliated 20/30-year-olds.
 Prior to Rabbinical School, Rabbi Jonathan worked as a Community Liaison for a New York State Senator and as an ESL teacher in Santiago, Chile.

 Rabbi Jonathan joined the Beth Am team in the summer of 2011.
 At Beth Am, Rabbi Jonathan works with middle and high school students, the Beth Am Men's group (BAM) and with the Beth Am's social justice and social action networks.
 He likes to be outdoors and loves to play golf, tennis and basketball.
 Rabbi Jonathan is married to Erin Gleeson, who is a photographer.